The Data Centre: the physical foundations of the digital age

 Category 8.1 is the standard designed to support data rates of up to 40 Gbps over copper cabling, offering a frequency bandwidth of 2,000 MHz.
 It represents a cost-effective alternative to fibre optics for high-speed connections in data centres, thanks to a number of distinctive features:

-For distances exceeding 30 metres, typical of Middle of Row (MoR) or End of Row (EoR) configurations, optical fibre remains the technology of choice.
+For distances exceeding 30 metres, typical of Middle of Row (MoR) or End of Row (EoR) configurations, fibre optic remains the technology of choice.

 TECH Datacentre Cabinets

-The TECH Datacentre series is designed to house critical infrastructure and servers, offering configurations optimised for heavy loads and deep rack depths.
+The TECH Datacentre series is designed to house critical infrastructure and servers, offering configurations optimized for heavy loads and significant depths.
 Key features include:

-• Thermal management and access: Available with glass doors and solid panels, or in a mesh version to maximise airflow.
+- Thermal management and access: available with glass doors and solid panels, or grilled doors to maximise airflow.
 The side panels are divided into two sections to facilitate inspection.

-• Cabling and installation: Equipped with 4 numbered 19” uprights and provisions for cable entry from both the top and the base via removable flanges and dust seals.
+- Cabling and installation: equipped with no. 4 numbered 19” uprights and cable entries from both the roof and the base via removable trapdoors and dust seals.

-These cabinets represent a complete, ready-to-use solution for setting up server rooms and professional data centre infrastructures.
+These cabinets represent a complete, ready-to-use solution for setting up server rooms and professional data center infrastructures.